Facing Cold Weather When You Have Eczema

 4. Strategic Bathing

 It’s a good idea to change your bathing routine according to the season.
 Shorter baths and showers with warm water (not too hot, not too cold) are better in the winter.
 Keep it short and efficient.
 A longer shower or soak might feel good in the moment, but they can actually cause your skin to dry out by stripping your natural oils.
+Try this eczema cleanser that is wonderful for eczema.

 5. Choose Soaps Carefully